Welcome!

 Andy creates both two-dimensional and three-dimensional pieces from the estimated 100 sheets and pieces of stained glass he has, representing all of the colors of the rainbow and then some.
 Most of his work is abstract using only colors and shapes to represent what’s in his mind’s eye.

-A rectangular stained glass window with rose details.“Like any artist it starts with a vision,” Andy said.
+“Like any artist it starts with a vision,” Andy said.
 “I see what I want to create in my head and then make it a reality.
 The challenge is to figure out which pieces of glass and colors fit together to create that vision.”

 When he moved to Friends House in December 2021, he was fortunate his home came with a garage to set up his shop.
 “I don’t need a large space to work but I do need a large space to store all of the glass,” he said.